-You know how important it is to exercise after spinal cord injury, but how can you exercise with paralysis?
-Quadriplegic exercises consist mainly of passive range of motion and training the upper body.
+You know how important it is to exercise after spinal cord injury, but how can you exercise if you have paralysis?
+Quadriplegic exercises consist mainly of passive range of motion and training of the upper body.

 Quadriplegia results from trauma to the neck region and leads to paralysis in your lower and upper body.

 There are varying degrees of quadriplegia depending on what part of your cervical spine you injure.

 You might even be able to control movement but not feel, or vise versa.

 The point is, although many people have quadriplegia, they don’t all share the same abilities.

 One type of exercise that all individuals with quadriplegia can do is passive range of motion exercise.

 Passive range of motion exercise requires no exertion of energy from the patient.